rescript-lang/bucklescript.github.io/docs/intro-to-external.md

 Once declared, you can use an `external` as a normal value.

-BuckleScript `external`s are inlined into their callers during compilation and completely erased.
-In practice, when you e.g. bind to a JavaScript function on the BS side and use it, all trace of such binding disappear from the output.
+BuckleScript `external`s are turned into the expected JS values, inlined into their callers during compilation, **and completely erased afterward**.
+You won't see them in the JS output.
+It's as if you wrote the generated JS code by hand!
+No performance cost either, naturally.

-**Note**: do also use `external`s and the `[bs.blabla]` attributes in the interface files.
+**Note**: do also use `external`s and the `[@bs.blabla]` attributes in the interface files.
 Otherwise the inlining won't happen.

 ## Special Identity External